 Career Highlight #5: I photographed Jennifer Lawrence for The Jennifer Lawrence Foundation.

-Favorite BLACKRAPID product?
-Classic Retro RS-4 Camera Strap
+BlackRapid product of choice: Classic Retro RS-4 Camera Strap

 Age you took your first photo?
 What camera did you use?
 First: D5000

-Who inspires you?
-Annie Leibovitz, Norman Jean Roy, Miller Mobley, Kristian Schuller, Patrick Demarchelier
+Who inspires you: Annie Leibovitz, Norman Jean Roy, Miller Mobley, Kristian Schuller, Patrick Demarchelier